PlaidCloud/website/content/en/docs/concepts/storage/persistent-volumes.md

 * [`rbd`](/docs/concepts/storage/volumes/#rbd) - Rados Block Device (RBD) volume
 * [`vsphereVolume`](/docs/concepts/storage/volumes/#vspherevolume) - vSphere VMDK volume

 The following types of PersistentVolume are deprecated.
-This means that support is still available but will be removed in a future Kubernetes release.
+This means that support is still available but will be removed in a future PlaidCloud release.

 * [`cinder`](/docs/concepts/storage/volumes/#cinder) - Cinder (OpenStack block storage)
   (**deprecated** in v1.18)